hoangcuong2011/Good-Papers/Gaussian Process.md

 Gaussian Process is a very interesting model.
 Besides the classic book Gaussian Processes for Machine Learning (http://www.gaussianprocess.org/gpml/), several sources can be referred as a very basic introduction of the topic:
 - http://cs229.stanford.edu/section/cs229-gaussian_processes.pdf (I highly recommend this)
+- http://www.cs.ubc.ca/~nando/540-2013/lectures/l6.pdf  (I highly recommend this)
 - http://katbailey.github.io/post/gaussian-processes-for-dummies/

 Even with those references, it is still quite difficult to start learning the topic.
-I guess this happens for lots of people.
+I guess this happens for many people.
 Here I want to give a very informal introduction to the topic.
-I am interested in the topic, but I am not knowledgeable by anymeans.
-Despite that, my viewpoint is from a dummy and I hope it will be helpful for beginner.

 So what is GP?
 You can think GP as distribution over functions.
 It sounds fancy at first sights, but the concept is indeed straightforward.
 You can imagine you have a subset of points from an infinite number of points: